 We are delighted to introduce you to Janice Tome, an Oncology Trained Aesthetician through Oncology Spa Solutions.
-Located in Topsham, Maine, Janice Tome Skincare specializes in the care of sensitive skin, anti-aging treatments, acne and general skin health.
+Located in Topsham, Maine, Janice Tome Skincare specializes in the care of sensitive skin, anti-aging treatments, acne, and general skin health.

 Gua Sha has become hugely popular in the last few years, but it is certainly not a new practice.
 Can you tell us a little bit about its origins?